pubmob-com/pubmob/_offerings/amitaischleier-legacy-open-source-fridays.md

 > That energy is contagious.
 > Everyone felt the excitement."

+Another:

+> "I am really enjoying this as much as I enjoy hanging out with friends in a bar."

+That's PubMob for you.
 See for yourself what the excitement is all about.
 One of these Fridays, join us.